heytdep/heytdep/README.md

 ### 🔭 Current Projects

 - Building an audience as a Technical (and soon Crypto) writer on my [Medium](https://tdep.medium.com).
 I've just passed 92K+ views and I'm aiming to the 100K milestone 🎯.
+See more about my blog and projects [here](# My-Blog)

 ### Acknowledgments